 Stories of Australian researchers, who happen to be women

-Bright Stars is The GrantEd Group's initiative, showcasing the stories of a selection of Australia’s current early, mid and late-career researchers from all fields of research.
+GrantEd is passionate about showcasing the stories of a selection of Australia’s current early, mid and late-career researchers from all fields

-The purpose of Bright Stars is to raise the profile of outstanding women researchers from Australia, across all disciplines, in order to encourage other women to keep striving for senior appointments and to inspire young Australian women and girls to pursue a career in research.
+Bright Stars shines the light on the profile of outstanding women researchers from Australia, across all disciplines, in order to encourage other women to keep striving for senior appointments and to inspire young Australian women and girls to pursue a career in research.

 Meet our Stars